Auglandsbukta

 Auglandsbukta is a neighbourhood in the city of Kristiansand in Agder county, Norway.
 The neighborhood is located in the borough of Vågsbygd and in the district of Vågsbygd.
 There is a large marina harbour and park located in the cove of Auglandsbukta.
-There is also a gas station and some real estate offices at Auglandsbukta.
 Auglandsbukta is next to Norwegian County Road 456.
 Augland lies to the west and Skyllingsheia lies to the north.